Sites that don’t work, don’t convert.

 While it’s common knowledge that quality assurance is something you should do, not enough optimizers complete it properly.
 If they did, there wouldn’t be so many sites that just plain don’t work.

-Website quality assurance, frequently referred to as QA, pairs optimizers and developers to ensure everything looks and works correctly on all relevant devices and browsers.
+Website quality assurance, frequently referred to as website QA, is the process where optimizers and developers test a website to ensure everything looks and works correctly on all relevant devices and browsers.

 For optimizers, quality assurance ensures the quality of a site (or landing page, test treatment, email campaign, etc.) before visitors endure friction and other “conversion killers.”